‘Bachelor In Paradise’ 2017: Will Corinne Olympios Join Season 4?

 A post shared by Corinne Olympios (@colympios) on

-ABC may not have revealed the details on Bachelor in Paradise 2017’s cast but if there is one person Nick Viall is confident about being in the spin-off, it is Olympios.
+ABC may not have revealed the details on Bachelor in Paradise 2017’s cast, but if there is one person Nick Viall is confident about being in the spin-off, it is Olympios.
 During the taping of The Bachelor Season 21’s “Women Tell All” episode, Viall told E!
 News that he believes Corinne will return for Bachelor in Paradise.
 He also pleaded her to join the competition.

 However, Olympios is not so thrilled about joining Bachelor in Paradise 2017.
 When asked if she will be part of Season 4, Corinne seemed to be uninterested and she said she has not been offered to join yet.